MagicManFoli/ReMailer/README.md

 Additional structures for other handlers are prepared, this program will grow with it's requirements.

+Warning: Mail-Provider differ in their behaviour.
+1. Manually forwarding from Gmail cuts off the original text.
+This results in very short decoded messages.
+2. Filtering is more complex & acts as a silent redirect, but preserves the full message. *Use this if possible!*

 Download this by "git clone"-ing this repository.
 Follow the instructions here to start it.

 **Feel free to add functionalities or post issues!**